MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Gets the localized label for the `ContextMenuItem`.
         [propget] HRESULT Label([out, retval] LPWSTR* value);

-        /// Get the unlocalized name for the `ContextMenuItem`.
+        /// Gets the unlocalized name for the `ContextMenuItem`.
 Use this to distinguish items with
         /// same Descriptor such as Extension items and items with Other as descriptor.
         [propget] HRESULT Name([out, retval] LPWSTR* value);